nyamadori/juknife/README.md

 [![Build Status](https://travis-ci.org/nyamadori/juknife.svg?branch=master)](https://travis-ci.org/nyamadori/juknife)

-A scraping DSL library for Ruby.
+A Ruby library for Web scraping.
+It allows to describe scraping nodes and text structurally and declaratively.

+For example, scraping on Google search can be written as follows:

 ```ruby
 class GoogleSearchScraper < Juknife::Scraper